i49/cascade/README.md

 Pseudo-elements are not supported.

 ## Namespace Support
-Element names can be qualified with namespaces.
+Element and attribute names can be qualified with namespaces.

 ```java
 SelectorCompiler compiler = SelectorCompiler.create();